Having my picture taken

 I’ve been fascinated by photography since an early age.
 My father had an Agfa Silette camera which I held in my hands and took pictures (the shots of course never to be developed as they were blind ones, but still engaging in composing and mastering the mechanics of photo shooting).

-In my early teens, I picked up my interest as I got an old Petri SLR camera from my father, which probably was given to him by one of his customers in a barter, common among the Greek community where I grew up.
+In my early teens, my interest in photography grew when I got an old Petri SLR camera from my father, probably given to him by one of his customers in a barter, a common trade in the Greek community where I grew up.

-During my adolescence, I joined the local photo society, (most of the members were old men) and learned how to develop black and white film, enlarge prints and frame them.
-I even had a little private photo lab in our second bathroom of our flat, where a Durst B30 crafted me further into becoming a photo maker.
+During my adolescence, I joined the local photo society and I learned how to develop black and white films, enlarge prints, and frame them.
+I even had a little private photo lab in the second bathroom of our flat, where a Durst B30 enlarger helped me become a photo maker.

-In secondary school, a fellow classmate Thomas Johansson also had a big interest in photography.
-We joined forces and occupied our school’s photo lab and made a vast amount of pictures in it.
+In secondary school, a classmate, Thomas Johansson, who also had a big interest in photography, joined me, and we occupied our school’s photo lab and printed many pictures there.
 Eventually, we applied for higher studies in photography.
-My friend got admitted and I failed to, but that didn’t keep me from working with photography.
-Actually my first jobs were as a freelance photographer for various papers and magazines.
-I eventually hooked up with a writing journalist, Anders Isberg and learned the journalism trade from him.
-I later applied for journalism school and entered after have failed the exams twice.
+Thomas got admitted and I failed, but that didn’t keep me from working with photography.
+My first job I had was as a freelance photographer for various papers and magazines.
+I eventually hooked up with a writing journalist, Anders Isberg and I learned the trade of journalism from him, while being his photographer.
+I later applied for journalism school and entered after failing the exams twice.
 Resilience is king.

-As I took on writing journalism as my main, my photography nous halted and came to a stop on the very first day I was working as a fulltime reporter.
+As I took on journalism, my photography nous halted on the very first day I was working as a full-time reporter.

 Freeze frame